 All three, with variations (in particular, OUTER UNION) and options, could be carried out in PROC SQL to combine data from several tables in the SQL procedure.

 Before we delve into the main points of PROC SQL set operators, let’s set up the basic distinctions between joins and set operators.

 DATA first; A = 1; RUN; DATA second; B = 2; RUN;

 So each of these tables has one row and one column.
 You can use a PROC SQL step to combine the two through a simple cross join:

-Now take a look at the UNION, which is the simplest type of probably the most extensively used of the set operators.
+Now, look at the UNION, which is the simplest type and probably the most extensively used of the SQL set operators.
 The code to combine our two tables is:

-This is something of an oversimplification in fact.
+This is something of an oversimplification.
 SQL just isn’t a matrix language and provides comparatively little symmetry between rows and columns.
-So the distinction is drawn here between joins and set operators is barely a basis for the main points to observe.
+So, the distinction between joins and set operators are barely a basis for the main points to observe.